 - How you can improve the user feedback collection process

 What is User Feedback?

-User Feedback refers to the thoughts and emotions of your users about your product and business.
+User feedback is any information that your users provide you with regarding how your company or your products or services helped them in some way.
 It usually consists of their level of satisfaction with you and what satisfies or dissatisfies them.

-It can be a review that says your product is awesome, a message that complains about your business, or a feature request that explains how your product could be more useful.
-Any opinion of your customers is important as their satisfaction is what makes you a successful business.
+Any opinion of your customers is important as their user experience and satisfaction is what makes you a successful business.

 Why is user feedback important?

 Acquiring and utilizing user feedback is crucial for a few reasons, which are:

 It pinpoints what you are doing well and what needs improvement.